JaneNnyawira/HR-Analysis-MySQL-PowerBi/README.md

 # Limitations
 * Some records had negative ages and these were excluded during querying (967 records).
 Thus ages used were 18 years and above.
-* Some termdates were far into the future and were not included in the analysis too (1599 records).
-The only term dates used were those less than or equal to the current date.
+* Also, some termdates were far into the future and were not included in the analysis (1599 records).
+Only those less than or equal to the current date were used.